GabeScott/standard-works-vault/General Conference/1976 April - “Seek Not for Riches But for Wisdom”.md

 I told them that the Lord had already answered that question when he said:

 “Seek not for riches but for wisdom, and behold, the mysteries of God shall be unfolded unto you, and then shall you be made rich.
-Behold, he that hath eternal life is rich.”
-(D&C 6:7.)
+Behold, he that hath eternal life is rich.” ([[D&C 6.7|D&C 6:7]].)

 I suggested that they probably needed to change their priorities in life and seek after wisdom rather than after so many material things and pleasures.